ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/contribute.md

 ## Updating Learning Paths

 Learning Paths should be always up to date and high quality.
-Over time software may change and instructions may be out of date.
+Over time software may change and instructions may become outdated.

 Learning Path content is automatically monitored for out of date material.
-We may contact you to confirm a Learning Path is still up to date or to request some modifications to a Learning Path that has become out of date.
+We may contact you to confirm a Learning Path is still current, or requires revision.

-Community members may also submit feedback on Learning Paths so we appreciate any help on keeping content current.
+Community members can also submit feedback on Learning Paths and highlight information that has become outdated.
+We appreciate feedback.

 Keep an eye out for requests and please respond as needed.